Basic Horse Hoof Anatomy (Bottom View of the Hoof)

 Bars

 The bars are the inward folds of the hoof wall that run alongside the frog.
+In a balanced hoof, the bars should run straight alongside the frog, sit level with or slightly above the sole, and not be folded over or distorted.

 horse hoof bars running straight alongside the frog sitting level with the sole